scraggo/scraggo.github.io/content/blog/music/meta-idea-generating-creative-content/index.md

 #   - /music/about-songmind-studios/
 ---

-For many years, I've consistently written down tiny ideas and have tried to store, organize, and retrieve them.
-Having more time recently to go through them, the need for a distinction dawned on me.
-There are fundamentally two types of ideas: one is "concrete" and the other is "meta."
+I've been writing down small music (and other) ideas for over 20 years.
+In that time, I've struggled to store, organize, and retrieve them effectively.
+As I was going through my archives recently, it dawned on me that there are two fundamental types of ideas: one is "concrete" and the other is "meta."

 A concrete idea is specific and actionable.
 It may be a chord progression like: